ufopcsilab/projects/projects_undergrad.md

 > Professor: Rodrigo Silva

 > Description: It aims to find a trade-off between multiple objectives, such as accuracy and computational efficiency, when compressing deep neural networks.
 The project will use surrogate models, such as Gaussian processes or decision trees, to efficiently search for optimal solutions that balance these conflicting objectives.

+10) **A specialized ChatGPT for a UFOP context**
+> Professor: Pedro Silva

+> Description: In this project, a chatbot based on ChatGPT is created for the UFOP context.
+The objective is to respond to the student's questions about the context of the UFOP.
+Besides, a different approach is to automatically generate content about the CSILab and UFOP.

 ## Data Science <a name="data-science"></a>